scizen9/SEDM-Docs/source/Pipeline.rst

 #.
 If the target is a science object:
         a) an astrometry image is generated from all the guider frames and the WCS is solved.
         b) an extraction region in the IFU is based on the guider WCS and the target coordinates.
+        c) a separate extraction using the `contsep` method is created.
-        c) PSF-forced spectro-photometry is performed.
+        d) PSF-forced spectro-photometry is performed.
-        d) the most recent fluxcal file is used to calibrate the science target.
+        e) the most recent fluxcal file is used to calibrate the science target.
-        e) the telluric absorption is corrected based on header AIRMASS.
+        f) the telluric absorption is corrected based on header AIRMASS.
-        f) the resulting spectrum is classified using SNID
+        g) the resulting spectra are classified using SNID
-        g) the SNID results are put in the ascii spectrum header.
+        h) the SNID results are put in the ascii and fits spectrum headers.
-        h) the extraction is recorded in a file called ``report.txt``
+        i) the extractions are recorded in a file called ``report.txt``
 #.
 If the target is a ZTF object:
-        a) the spectrum is uploaded to the growth marshal.
+        a) the `robot` spectrum is uploaded to the growth marshal.
         b) the marshal URL is recorded in the file ``report_ztf.txt``

 The format of the ascii spectrum that is generated is universal enough to